Volvo's second-generation XC60 is a scaled-down version of the XC90, complete with an elegant, high-quality interior.

-A 316-hp version of that engine powers the uplevel T6, and a 400-hp plug-in hybrid is called the T8.
+A 316-hp version of that engine powers the uplevel T6, and a 400-hp plug-in hybrid with roughly 19-miles of electric range is called the T8.

 The cabin benefits from supremely comfortable seats, a relatively roomy back, and a nicely finished cargo hold.

-Volvo's advanced safety system, City Safety, encompasses both city- and high-speed automatic emergency braking.
+Volvo's active safety system, City Safety, encompasses city- and high-speed AEB.

-For 2021 blind spot warning and rear cross traffic are standard.
+For 2021, BSW and rear cross traffic warning are standard.